Thursday, October 23, 2025

 A bit of a yawn.

-His OMB Director, Russell Voight (of Project 2025 fame), threatened mass lay-offs before the shutdown took effect.
+His OMB Director, Russell Vought (of Project 2025 fame), threatened mass lay-offs before the shutdown took effect.
 These, however, had more to do with the administration's claim that it was entitled to do so than any additional basis that would exist on account of a shutdown.
-Voight issued a memo telling agencies to "consider Reduction in Force notices" to federal employees for whom funding would not exist on October 1 and whose work "is not consistent with the President's priorities."
+Vought issued a memo telling agencies to "consider Reduction in Force notices" to federal employees for whom funding would not exist on October 1 and whose work "is not consistent with the President's priorities."
 Ordinarily, the absence of funding would lead to furlough (and a return to work with back pay once the shutdown ended) and "the President's priorities" would be irrelevant.
 As of now, no Reduction in Force notices have been sent.

 Beyond this threat, Trump's only other reaction to the shutdown has been to promise the military it will receive back pay and threaten non-military furloughed employees with the prospect they will not.
 Since the promise is statutorily mandated and the threat requires new legislation before it can ever be implemented, both amount to idle chatter.
-In the meantime, Trump's assault on the rule of law continues via the Comey prosecution, the Letitia James/Adam Schiff/John Bolten "investigations", the FBI's apparent acceptance of the bribe paid to ICE's Tom Homan, the militarized attacks on Democratic cities, and Pam Bondi's performative insults and deflections in the face of Senate inquiry about any of the above.
+In the meantime, Trump's assault on the rule of law continues via the Comey prosecution, the Letitia James/Adam Schiff/John Bolton "investigations", the FBI's apparent acceptance of the bribe paid to ICE's Tom Homan, the militarized attacks on Democratic cities, and Pam Bondi's performative insults and deflections in the face of Senate inquiry about any of the above.

 Which, of course, is why the shutdown is irrelevant to Trump.